Brian May (Australian composer): Life and career

 May was born in Adelaide on 28 July 1934.
 He trained at the Adelaide Elder Conservatorium as a pianist, violinist and conductor.
 He joined the ABC Adelaide in 1957 and was asked to form and conduct the ABC Adelaide Big Band, a full-blown ensemble that was rated as the best of the ABC state-based bands.
 He moved to Melbourne when he was 35 to arrange and conduct the ABC's Melbourne Show band.
 The Show Band made its radio debut on the First Network on 13 March 1969.
 Background music for Australian television had previously been taken from records.
 May changed this by writing and arranging the themes for television programmes, including Bellbird, Return to Eden, The Last Frontier, A Dangerous Life and Darling of the Gods.

 A breakthrough for May was the drama series Rush, set on the 19th-century Victorian goldfields.
 The theme was composed by Australian George Dreyfus, but May's arrangement of the theme was recorded by the Show Band and quickly reached the top of the Australian charts, selling more than 100,000 copies.
 This type of success was usually reserved for pop groups such as Sherbert and Skyhooks.
 May also composed the theme to the highly successful Countdown television series launched by the Melbourne Show Band.
 He left the ABC in 1984 and his interests turned to film music.
 He composed more than 30 feature film scores, including Frog Dreaming, Cloak and Dagger, Mad Max, Mad Max 2, Freddy's Dead: The Final Nightmare, Dr. Giggles and one episode of Tales from the Crypt.
 May preferred to orchestrate his scores himself.

 Death and legacy

 May died in Melbourne on 25 April 1997 at the age of 62.
 At the time of his death, May left his collection of music manuscripts to Queensland University of Technology.
 The manuscripts have since been preserved by the National Library of Australia.

 His will established the Brian May Trust, a charitable testamentary trust, to provide a scholarship to promising Australian film composers to study film-scoring at the University of Southern California (USC).
 The Trustees have determined that the scholarship will be provided for tuition in film-scoring at the USC's Thornton School of Music in the course known as the 'Scoring for Motion Pictures and Television Graduate Certificate'.
 The Brian May Trust Scholarship was first awarded for the 2003–2004 academic year.
-The scholarship later relocated to New York University's Steinhardt School.
+The scholarship later relocated to New York University's Steinhardt School, but in 2024 the Trustees announced the return of the scholarship to USC's Thornton School of Music for the 2025–2026 academic year.